ganbarodigital/go_scriptish/README.md

 One difference between UNIX commands and Golang is error handling.
 Scriptish combines the best of both.

 * UNIX commands return a status code to indicate what happened.
 A status code of 0 (zero) means success.
 * Scriptish commands return the UNIX-like status code, and any Golang error that has occurred.
+We store these in the pipeline.

 If you're calling external commands using `scriptish.Exec()`, you've still got access to the UNIX status code exactly like a shell script does.
 And you've always got access to any Golang errors that have occurred too.